Boy was on boat that took fire from Italian marines,claims family; seeks Rs 100 cr compensation | Headlines

-Kochi, Jul 10 (PTI): The family of a man who died by suicide has claimed that he was on a fishing boat that came under fire from Italian marines eight years ago when he was 14 years old and has appealed to the Centre to get Rs 100 crore compensation from that country.
+(Eds: rpting after correction in 1st para) Kochi, Jul 10 (PTI): The family of a man who died by suicide has claimed that he was on a fishing boat that came under fire from Italian marines eight years ago when he was 14 years old and has appealed to the Centre to get Rs 100 crore compensation from Italy RPT Italy.
 After witnessing the firing by the marines from oil tanker "Enrica Lexie", which killed two fishermen on February 15, 2012 off the Kerala coast, Prijin A was terrified and had sustained some minor injuries, the family claimed in its July 6 plea addressed to the Union Cabinet Secretary.

 They said Prijin became very disturbed and subsequently fell into depression and eventually ended his life in July last year.
 According to the family, hailing from Kanjampuram in Kanyakumari district of Tamil Nadu, Prijin was a victim of the Enrica Lexie incident.